 Every new signup via referral will receive $25 in free credits which they can spend on any of our services.
 In return, the user sharing their referral code will earn $50 credited to their own account.
 Referral credits do not expire.

-The new user needs to make a minimum $10 one-time payment to upgrade their account from the trial mode to qualify for the referral program.
+A new referred user needs to make a minimum of two one-time payments and stay active for at least 28 days to qualify for the referral program.

 Users can also earn credits to their UpCloud account by sharing tutorials, resources and stories.
 Contributing to the community rewards users with $250 bonus credits for every published contribution.
 Credits awarded for contributions do not expire.